-If there’s any silver lining to life under Covid-19, it’s that this pandemic taught how us to adapt.
-One immediate change embraced by much the of business world was the transition from in-person to virtual services across numerous industries.
+If there was any silver lining to life under Covid-19, it’s that this pandemic taught us how to adapt.
+One immediate change embraced by much of the business world was the transition from in-person to virtual services across numerous industries.
 Naturally, psychotherapists also embraced change and integrated online resources and services into their practices, allowing them to continue treating patients remotely at a time when many are in greater need of help than ever.

 Not surprisingly, new technologies and innovations have developed around making online therapy treatment more convenient and effective.
 One such tool, designed to simplify the therapy process and greatly improve treatment outcomes is Quenza, a platform that brings therapy and coaching into the 21st century.
 In our ongoing effort to cover how technology is being used to improve the delivery and efficacy of psychotherapy, we set out to test and review Quenza.

 Founded by a team of technologists working in the psychology space, Quenza is an online platform that acts as a supplement for one-on-one coaching or therapy sessions.